Members

 Vrije Universiteit Amsterdam (The Netherlands)

-Philipp is an Assistant Professor in the Department of Communication Science at the Vrije Universiteit Amsterdam (Netherlands).
-His research focuses on privacy and self-disclosure, persuasion and social influence on social media, and communication and well-being.
+Philipp is an Associate Professor in the Department of Communication Science at the Vrije Universiteit Amsterdam (Netherlands).
+His research focuses on privacy and self-disclosure, social influence on social media, and communication and well-being.

 Personal homepage